 Try different areas of house, to vary light and scenery

 Let her rest or suck on her fingers on her tummy

-Talk to her and encourage her (note our dog helping with this!)
+Talk to her and encourage her (our dog likes to help with this!)

 And that is how we are doing baby-led tummy time.
 For now at least. ;)